 “It’s my phone!
 I’ll do what I want!”

 “With an H, good luck getting that to hold up in court!”

 Eva groaned.
 “Henry…”

-“Or that group of bird-worshipers is gonna beat the shit out of you!”
-Michael shouted, “and if they don’t beat the shit out of me, too, I’m gonna join them in beating the shit out of you, and your wife and step-daughter can carry you home in a cast!”
+“Or those bird-worshipers are gonna beat the shit out of you!”
+Michael shouted, “and if they’re kind enough not to beat the shit out of me, too, I’m gonna join them in beating the shit out of you, and your wife can carry you home in a cast!”

-Henry opened his mouth to retort, but most of the bird-worshipers nodded in agreement with Michael.
+Henry prepared to retort, but the bird-worshipers nodded in agreement with Michael.
 Virgil Green put a sympathetic hand on the giant bird’s feathery forehead as she bent to comfort her fledgling.
-The fledgling’s left eye blinked uselessly, blinded by the camera flash.
+The fledgling’s left eye blinked uselessly, blinded by the flash.
 “Peep, peep!” it vainly cried.

-Henry showed them his phone and deleted the pictures.
-“Okay, they’re gone.
+Henry showed them his phone and deleted the photos.
+“Okay, they’re gone!
 Alright?
 Fucking fascists.”